Fig (Ficus) Whitefly Control

 Fig (Ficus) Whitefly

-If the foliage is disturbed the small, white gnat-like adult whiteflies can be seen flying from the foliage.
 The adult whitefly resembles a very small moth with a yellow body and white wings with a faint grey band in the middle of the wings.
 Immature stages (eggs and nymphs) can be found primarily on the underside of the leaves.
-Prior to adult emergence, the nymphs are tan to light green discs with red eyes.
-The underside of infested leaves look like they are dotted with small, silver or white spots which are actually the empty “skin” of the pupae after the adult emerges.
+Adult whiteflies typically can be seen flying from the foliage.

 Your homes landscape can amount to 25% of your home's value.
 Don't allow these invaders to destroy your beautiful South Florida Landscape.